InitRunner

 --output PATHOutput file path (default: role.yaml)

-4. If validation fails, retries once by sending the error back to the LLM for correction.
+If the generated YAML has validation errors, the builder automatically retries once by sending the errors back to the LLM.

 Provider Auto-Detection